Housing the Homeless

 High Point, North Carolina

-Building Humanity is partnering with Ray's the Roof House The Homeless Foundation to break ground on a prototype housing project in High Point, North Carolina.
-The project will take a previously unused, dilapidated plot of land and transform it into a transitional home and prototype micro accessory dwelling unit to be used for transitional housing.
+In 2021, Building Humanity is partnering with Ray's The Roof to assist their House The Homeless Foundation in breaking ground on a prototype housing project in High Point, North Carolina.
+The project will take a previously unused plot of land and transform it into a multi-family home and prototype micro-accessory dwelling unit (ADU), both to be used as transitional housing for families and individuals looking to exit homelessness.

 The transitional home is intended to be a transitional housing opportunity for individuals or families who are working to exit homelessness.
 There are a backlog of individuals and families currently waiting for a home through the Community Development and Housing Department's Homebuyer Assistance Program.
 This particular home will be a transitional opportunity until permanent homes become available.
 This home will also be fully equipped to house individuals who are disabled.